Equivariant $A$-theory: The Waldhausen -category of retractive spaces

 The equivalence of $K$-theory spectra will be induced by the functor that applies $EG \times_H -$ to the retractive space $(Y,i_Y,p_Y)$ over $X$, obtaining a retractive space over $EG \times_H X$:

 The composite map $EG \times_H Y \to BH$ is a fiber bundle with fiber $Y$, which is assumed to be a homotopy finite retractive space over $X$.
 Therefore $\Phi$ indeed lands in the Waldhausen category $R_{hf}(EG \times_H X \overset{p}\to BH)$.
-It is elementary to check that weak equivalences and cofibrations are preserved, and therefore $\Phi$ induces a map on $K$-theory
+It is elementary to check that weak equivalences and cofibrations are preserved, and therefore $\Phi$ induces a map on $K$-theory.

 To prove that this map is an equivalence we verify the approximation property from \cite{waldhausen}.
-We observe that the category $\Cat(\tH, R_{hf}(X))$ has a tensoring with unbased simplicial sets sending the $H$-space $Y$ over $X$ and a simplicial set $K$ to the external smash product $Y \barsmash |K|_+$.
+We observe that the category $\Cat(\tH, R_{hf}(X))^H$ has a tensoring with unbased simplicial sets sending the $H$-space $Y$ over $X$ and a simplicial set $K$ to the external smash product $Y \barsmash |K|_+$.
 This has the pushout-product property, by the usual formula for an NDR-pair structure on a product of NDR-pairs.
-Therefore $\Cat(\tH, R_{hf}(X))$ has a cylinder functor.
+Therefore $\Cat(\tH, R_{hf}(X))^H$ has a cylinder functor.

-For the approximation property, we use the right adjoint $F(EG,-)$ of the functor $\Phi$ when regarded as a functor from $H$-equivariant spaces under $X$ to spaces under $\Phi(X) = EG \times_H X$.
+For the first part of the approximation property, note that the map of bundles $EG\times_H Y\to EG\times_H Y'$ is an equivalence if and only if the map of fibers $Y\to Y'$ is an equivalence.
+For the second part of the approximation property, we use the right adjoint $F(EG,-)$ of the functor $\Phi$ when regarded as a functor from $H$-equivariant spaces under $X$ to spaces under $\Phi(X) = EG \times_H X$.
 Given a cofibrant retractive $H$-space $Y$ and a map of retractive $\Phi(X)$-spaces $\Phi(Y) \to Z$, we factor the adjoint into a mapping cylinder

-We observe that this map is under $X$ and over $F(EG,EG \times_H X)$.
 The map $Y \to Y'$ is a cofibration of spaces under $X$ and over $F(EG,EG \times_H X)$ by the pushout-product property.
 Pushing $Y'$ back through the adjunction, we get a factorization of retractive spaces over $\Phi(X)$

 The map $\Phi(Y') \to Z$ is an equivalence because it is a map of fibrations whose induced map of fibers is measured by the equivalence $Y' \to F_{BH}(EG,Z)$ from above.
 This finishes the proof. \end{proof}